 Exchange difference relating to the translation of the result and net assets of the company's foreign operations from their functional currencies to the group's presentation currency are regognised directly in other comprehensive income.

 10. Lease Liabilities

+₹ in Lakhs

-As at March 31, 2022 As at March 31, 2021
+As at March 31, 2022

 Long term lease liabilities (Refer note 39) 5,283 6,423

 Total 5,283 6,423

 11. Trade payables